adamsilver/fdpb/03-Book-A-Flight.md

 #### A small trade off

 Most designers would stop here.
 After all that's everyone covered right?
 Not quite.
-There are still users that don't use a browser that supports the native input; and that, for some reason Javascript isn't available[^].
-Those falling under this category, allbeit an edge case, will have to type a date into a text box unassisted.
+Some still use a browser without support for the native date input; and that, Javascript isn't available.
+Those falling under this category, albeit a minority, will have to type a date into a text box unassisted.

-The problem is that the field lacks instructions regarding the expected format.
+The problem is that there aren't any instructions regarding the expected format.
 We can't explain this with a hint because it will show to those using a browser that *does* support the date input.
 This is problematic, because the format is different.

 ![]()

 We can mitigate the risk by forgiving users for delimitting the date with slashes, periods and spaces.
 But typing the year first, for example, *will* cause an error.
 A well written error message will have to handle this case.
 Fortunatley, this shouldn't happen too often.

-This is one of those occasions whereby a good solution for most, is less than ideal for a small number of people.
-This is a trade off that we have to make sometimes.
+This is one of those occasions whereby a good solution for most, is less than ideal for a minority.
+This is a trade off that we have to make sometimes but at least it's still accessible.
+Interesting this points out a vital difference between accessible interfaces and inclusive ones.
+This experience is accessible but it's lacking inclusivity.

 ## 3. Choose passengers

-Next, users choose how many people are travelling and under which category:
+Next, users need to enter the amount of people flying.
+‘People’ fall under 3 catgories:

 - Adults (aged 16 and over)
 - Children (aged between 2 and 15 years old)